-Finland is a country in northwestern Europe on the Baltic Sea.
+Finland is a country in northwestern Europe, part of Scandinavia.
 It is a land of vast green forests and sparkling lakes, of ultramodern buildings and old, walled castles.
 Its woodlands, which are its most important natural resource, are often referred to as Finland’s “green gold.”
 Helsinki is the capital and largest city of the country.

 In Finland’s Arctic region, there is almost continuous daylight from May through July.
 During these months of “midnight sun,” Finland’s scenic coastal areas draw thousands of boaters.
 In the interior, Finland’s large tracts of unspoiled wilderness attract hikers from around the world.